sriharshAmur/postcode-plates/README.md

 - [x] Reactive Search (maybe store state in URL)
 - [x] Make Mobile Responsive
 - [x] Error Handling when Search is empty.
 (Provide suggestions as a helper)
-- [ ] Add loading skeletons for better UX
-- [ ] Make both the views into one
+- [x] Make both the views into one

 ### Nice to have's